tetratelabs/istio/tests/integration/pilot/testdata/upgrade/README.md

 # Upgrade dataset

-These files contain fully rendered manifests to install various Istio versions, and rendered CNI manifests to install various CNI versions.
+These files contain fully rendered manifests to install various Istio versions.
 They are `tar`ed to avoid developer confusion and accidental edits.

 ## Adding a new version